masiro918/tin-comp/doc/technical_doc.md

 - No optimizing
 - Assembly generator and IR: is asm generator expecting specific variables of the IR?
   - maybe in the future it would be better to strongly separate frontend and backend
   - variable rename: adding prefix: why?
-IR does not require specific variable names but assembly generator needs
+IR does not require specific variable names but the assembly generator needs
   - variables are mapped into rbp-register based by 1:1 -> e.g. x1 => -8(%rbp) and x2 => -16(%rbp)
-  - currently the stack size is a content: 1024 bytes, so the maximum count of the variables is 128
+  - currently the stack size is a constant: 1024 bytes, so the maximum count of the variables is 128
   - boolean values is in fact integers 1 and 2
   - strings and other data typed variables is expressed as a pointer that indicated into memory locations
 - function call routines follow System V 64-bit Calling Convention, but the number of function parameters is limited because we don't use the stack for additional parameters